mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 Introduction
 ------------

 Of all of the topics taught in introductory linear algebra, I found the **determinant** to be one of the most confusing.
-When introduced to determinants, one is taught that the determinant of a matrix $\boldysmbol{A}$ is the area of the parallelapiped formed by columns of $\boldsymbold{A}$.
-For example, if $\boldysmbol{A}$ is a $2 \times 2$ matrix, we can depict the area as follows:
+When introduced to determinants, one is taught that the determinant of a matrix $\boldsymbol{A}$ is the area of the parallelapiped formed by columns of $\boldsymbol{A}$.
+For example, if $\boldsymbol{A}$ is a $2 \times 2$ matrix, we can depict the area as follows:

 Furthermore, for a $2 \times 2$ matrix, this area can be computed via: